How to Memorize Chinese Characters: 7 Simple Steps

 Because you’ll be watching these TV series and movies with a purpose and not purely for entertainment, feel free to break the videos into sections.
 It’s pretty intimidating going through an entire movie in one go, especially if you’re not familiar with a lot of characters.
 I suggest starting off with a half-hour TV show, pausing at any moment to write down a character or term you don’t recognize and writing their definitions.

 From YouTube to Youku, you have a myriad of options at your disposal.
-I do suggest you expand into other online resources to find videos that truly fit your needs and interests.

 7. Embrace the Wonders of Karaoke